Your big journey along the Great Silk Road !

 Request

-WildTicket Asia » Kazakhstan tours and excursions » Rivers of Kazakhstan » Keles river in Turkestan district, Kazakhstan.
+WildTicket Asia » Kazakhstan » Rivers of Kazakhstan » Keles river in Turkestan district

-It flows through the Kazygurt and Saryagash regions of the Turkestan Territory.
-Length 241 km, catchment area 3310 km2.
+It flows through the Kazygurt and Saryagash districts of the Turkestan region.
+Its length is 241 km, and its drainage area is 3,310 km2.

-It starts from the western slope of the Karzhantau ridge and Mount Kazygurt and flows into the Shardara dam.
+It begins on the western slope of the Karzhantau Range and Mount Kazygurt and flows into the Shardara Dam.

-The river flows southwest of its source and is south of the village of Karatas.
+The river flows southwest from its source and ends south of the village of Karatas.

-The ascending channel is narrow and steep, the descending channel is wide.
-The largest branches are Kokparsay, Karzhansay, Uyalysay, Aschikarabausai and others.
-The water is fresh.
-It is replenished with snow and groundwater.
-The average long-term water discharge in the area of Kapylanbek village is about 5.9 m3 / s.
+The ascending channel is narrow and steep, while the descending channel is wide.
+The largest branches are Kokparsay, Karzhansai, Uyalysay, Aschikarabausai, and others.
+The water is fresh and is replenished by snow and groundwater.
+The average long-term water flow in the Kapylanbek village area is approximately 5.9 m³/s.
 River water is used to irrigate gardens and crops.

 Leave a comment